 What Works for LLN is an online library of free language, literacy and numeracy (LLN) training and professional development videos.
 They can be used as LLN professional development for VET practitioners, workplace trainers and non-training staff in an RTO.
-They cover such things as what LLN skills are, why they are important, how to identify learners’ LLN skills, the LLN requirements of the job and when specialist LLN support is needed.
+They cover topics such as what LLN skills are, why they are important, how to identify learners’ LLN skills, the LLN requirements of the job and when specialist LLN support is needed.

 The What Works for LLN videos are for: